wayneych2009/web/README.md

 made some updates

-Edited on updatereadme branch
-updated locally
+updates made on Github before rebase